fcastrocs/steam-client-crypto/README.md

 # steam-client-crypto

-steam-web is a Node.js module that implements the Steam client connection encryption/decryption protocol.
+A Node.js module that implements the Steam client TCP connection crypto for encryption handshake, as well as payload encryption/decryption.
+It is used here https://github.com/fcastrocs/steam-client/blob/main/src/connections/SteamTcp.ts

 ## Installation